-- Ready-to-eat lettuce/leafy green salads should be shipped, stored, and displayed under refrigeration.
+- Should be shipped, stored, and displayed under refrigeration.

-- Ready-to-eat lettuce/leafy green salad shipping containers may become contaminated during transport and storage so inspect cartons or bags upon receipt and reject any that show evidence of mishandling.
+- Inspect cartons or bags upon receipt and reject any that show evidence of mishandling.
+Shipping containers may become contaminated during transport and storage.

-- Before handling ready-to-eat lettuce/leafy green salads, wash hands thoroughly for 20 seconds with soap and warm water.
+- Wash hands thoroughly for 20 second with soap and warm water before handling.
 Rewash hands as necessary.

-- Use a barrier like single use gloves or an appropriate clean, sanitized utensil to handle and dispense fresh-cut lettuce/leafy green salads.
+- Use a barrier like single use gloves or an appropriate clean, sanitized utensil to handle and dispense.

 Did you know?